JanneMattila/www/docs/_posts/2024/06/2024-06-17-private-endpoint-connections.markdown

 - `External` = `No` means that the connection is within the same tenant.
   - You should have many of these in your environment and these are mainly for information purposes.
     You can filter these out.
-- `External` = `Managed by Microsoft` means that the tenant is Microsoft managed.
+- `External` = `Managed by Microsoft` means that the other party is Microsoft managed.
 - `External` = `Yes` means that the connection is cross-tenant connection.
-  - This is the value we're interested in.
+  - **This is the value we're interested in**.
 You can then filter the output based on this value.

 Here is similar output but from different environment and some columns are removed: